MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-version-usage-report.md

 By understanding version storage on a site, you can better optimize the version history settings to meet your organization’s recovery objectives and manage storage costs.

 This tutorial shows how you can generate a version storage usage report and analyze it to better understand the version storage footprint of the site.
-The report can also be used to perform ‘What-if’ analysis of applying different version limits or trimming existing versions.
+The report can also be used to [run ‘What-if’ analysis](tutorial-run-what-if-analysis.md) of applying different version limits or trimming existing versions.

 In this tutorial we cover how to: